 Our election website Vote411.org provides a bilingual resource page for all the 2020 election changes due to COVID-19 (coronavirus), a personalized ballot, a polling place locator, and candidate profiles and responses to election issue questions.
 Nonpartisan, reliable information is supplied by the League of Women Voters, candidates, and the South Carolina State Election Commission.

 Online voter registration is now available!
 You can register to vote online at SCVotes.org!
 You can also update your registration, on SCVotes.org.
-You must do this by October 3, 2019 to be able to vote in the November election.
+You must do this at least 30 days before the election you want to vote in.

 You can also visit our full 2020 Election Calendar for additional election dates.

 The League provides a brochure that addresses many of special circumstances voters may encounter.
 You can download Voting in South Carolina or get the Spanish version: Votar En Carolina Del Sur.
 This handy guide to elections in SC can be reproduced at no cost.
 Print two-sided and fold lengthwise.

 As part of this effort, we asked Governor McMaster and state legislators to make emergency provisions to safeguard elections, including simplifying the absentee voting process and allowing no-excuse absentee voting.
 Currently, state election law allows voters to vote absentee for one of 18 reasons (including being age 65+, work conflicts, or vacation conflicts.)

 UPDATE: In order to protect the health and safety of poll workers and voters and safeguard the election process, SC Legislators did pass legislation that allows all voters to use the "State of Emergency" excuse to vote absentee on the June 9th primary.